-Confidentiality of the Records
+16.2 Confidentiality of the Records

 - a.
 AU considers that student records are strictly confidential and disclosure of information from student's records shall only be possible with a prior written consent from the student. - b.
-Transcripts and official documents will not be issued to any person other than the student unless they have a letter of authorization signed by the student and accompanied by a copy of the student's ID. - c.
-The Office of Admissions and Registration will assist institutions when they request information on the authenticity of a copy of the transcript or a graduation certificate.
+Transcripts and official documents will not be issued to any person other than the student unless they have a letter of authorization signed by the student and accompanied by a copy of the student's ID.

-Student Rights
+16.3 Student Rights